Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Took some time to do tree problems earlier and today.
 Did one so far.

 So far today I have done one.
 Needed help but getting bottom up recursion down

+## 69: 12/17/25: Did A Couple of Math Problems
+Did a couple math problems today to get back into the swing of things.
+Going to get back into LC starting tomarrow.